uhudo/igoprotect/README.md

 For more information about the project, check the project [pitch](/pitch/pitch.pptx) and [demo video](https://youtu.be/Bystrpc-Pkg).
 Follow the project also at various social networks like X ([@IgoProtect](https://x.com/IgoProtect)) and Youtube ([@IgoProtect](https://www.youtube.com/@IgoProtect)).

+# Use on Testnet

+The platform can be accessed at: [https://igoprotect.vercel.app/](https://igoprotect.vercel.app/) It is connected to Algorand Testnet.
+The Noticeboard app ID is: [680343624](https://testnet.explorer.perawallet.app/application/680343624/) For testing, you will need an Algorand compatible wallet like [Defly](https://defly.app/) or [Pera](https://perawallet.app/) with an account with some testnet ALGO.
+You can get testnet ALGO with [Testnet dispenser](https://bank.testnet.algorand.network/).

+If you test the platform, please give us any feedback you might have via any social networks.
+Thank you already in advance for helping to improve IgoProtect!

 # Use in Local Environment